Friday, June 05, 2020

 Finally, my work was being noticed!

-A few weeks later after I had delivered the flowers to him,
+A few weeks after I delivered the flowers to him,

 he invited me into the store to see the bouquets